rombrew/phobia/README.md

 # Phobia Motor Controller

-PMC is an open project that aims to build the quality permanent magnet synchronous motor (PMSM) controller for use in a variety of scopes like RC or electric transport.
+PMC is an open project that aims to build the quality permanent magnet synchronous machine (PMSM) controller for use in a variety of scopes like RC or electric transport.

 ## Software features